OpenVLThinker: Complex Vision-Language Reasoning via Iterative SFT-RL Cycles: Related Work

 \subsection{Complex Chain-of-Thought Reasoning}

-Since the introduction of OpenAI's O1 model~\citep{jaech2024openai}, researchers have shown strong interest in reproducing and enhancing the complex reasoning capabilities of LLMs~\citep{qin2024o1replication,huang2024o1replication,min2024imitateexplore,zhang2024llama,zhang2025rest}, partly due to its superior performance on mathematical benchmarks. \citet{guo2025deepseek} introduce the open-source \emph{DeepSeek-R1} model and investigate how RL with verifiable rewards can promote advanced chain-of-thought reasoning and reflective behaviors.
-This development inspired a line of research focused on open-source reproduction~\citep{deepscaler2025,OpenReasonerZero2025,zhang2025dpor1,liu2025oatzero} and the analysis of such complex reasoning in mathematical problem solving~\citep{yeo2025demystifying,xie2025logicrl,ye2025limoreasoning,chen2025empirical}.
-In parallel, several recent studies have similarly explored the effects of test-time scaling on encouraging more complex model reasoning behaviors~\citep{muennighoff2025s1simple,setlur2025scaling,liu20251bllmsurpass405b,geiping2025scaling}.
+Since the introduction of OpenAI's O1 model~\cite{jaech2024openai}, researchers have shown strong interest in reproducing and enhancing the complex reasoning capabilities of LLMs~\cite{qin2024o1replication,huang2024o1replication,min2024imitateexplore,zhang2024llama,zhang2025rest}, partly due to its superior performance on mathematical benchmarks. \cite{guo2025deepseek} introduce the open-source \emph{DeepSeek-R1} model and investigate how RL with verifiable rewards can promote advanced chain-of-thought reasoning and reflective behaviors.
+This development inspired a line of research focused on open-source reproduction~\citep{deepscaler2025,OpenReasonerZero2025,zhang2025dpor1,liu2025oatzero,openthoughts} and the analysis of such complex reasoning in mathematical problem solving~\citep{yeo2025demystifying,xie2025logicrl,ye2025limoreasoning,chen2025empirical}.
+In parallel, several recent studies have similarly explored the effects of test-time scaling on encouraging more complex model reasoning behaviors~\citep{muennighoff2025s1simple,setlur2025scaling,liu20251bllmsurpass405b,geiping2025scaling,zhang2024generative,singhi2025solve}.
+However, the majority of research have significantly advanced text-based reasoning, and development of vision-language reasoning is much more initial.